 - Adaptation Personality Change: Compared to the first film, Mary Poppins here has a Sugar-and-Ice Personality as in the books; Julie Andrews's portrayal was much nicer.
-Funnily enough the book persona is closer to Emily Blunt's usual character type.
+Funnily enough the book persona is closer to Blunt's usual character type.

 - Adaptation Species Change: Mary Poppins Comes Back introduced Nellie-Rubina as a giant, sentient wooden doll, who helps change the seasons from winter to spring.
-"A Cover is Not The Book" instead describes her as a tree that looks barren, but still produces blossoms in the spring.
+"A Cover Is Not the Book" instead describes her as a tree that looks barren, but still produces blossoms in the spring.

 - Alliterative Name: William Weatherall Wilkins.

-- All There in the Script: The four animated penguins were named Fred, Cary, and Hardy, and Hammy by the animators.
+- All There in the Script: The four animated penguins were named Fred, Cary, and Hardy and Hammy by the animators.